 Governing Least: a New England Libertarianism

-Oxford University Press, forthcoming
+Oxford University Press, 2019

-A lot of art and the rest of life is pretty boring, but philosophers and critics tend to avoid admitting it.
+A lot of art and the rest of life are pretty boring, but philosophers and critics tend to avoid admitting it.
 I offer an account of the boring, using Wagner as a case-study.
 Journal of Aesthetics and Art Criticism 2014 PDF